-While large projects can come up from time to time, most landscape maintenance requires minimal physical labor.
-However, when it comes to landscaping as a profession, things get a little more difficult.
-Regularly gardening for 40 hours a week (or even part-time) can cause significant wear and tear on the body.
-It's a lot of hard work and you have to be okay spending a lot of cash for tools and material, and expect your clients to pay you back quickly.
+Landscaping maintenance usually requires minimal physical labor, but when it comes to landscaping as a profession, things get a bit more challenging.
+Working for 40 hours a week (or even part-time) can cause significant wear and tear on the body.
+It's a lot of hard work and you need to be prepared to invest in tools and materials, and expect your clients to pay you back quickly.
 It involves working in the sun and, most of the time, on your knees, with dirt in one hand and sweat dripping down both eyebrows.

 It also requires creativity, dedication, persistence and a love for plants and the earth.
 Fortunately, most students graduating with degrees related to the landscape industry report no difficulty finding employment and solid compensation packages.Landscaping is not an easy job, but it can be very rewarding.
 It requires physical strength, endurance, and an eye for detail.
 You must be able to work long hours in all kinds of weather conditions.

 You must also have excellent customer service skills and be able to communicate effectively with clients.
 If you are looking for a career that is both physically demanding and rewarding, then landscaping may be the right choice for you.
 With the right attitude and dedication, you can make a successful career out of landscaping.